October 5, 2022

 As I walked back into the hot sunshine, I once again I found myself lamenting the logistics of this Camino.
 If left to my own devices, I would 100% have enjoyed hanging out with Joe and Sebastian in Querúas tonight.
 But there was little flexibility to do so when I had my own reservation (which I made two days ago) for a town nearly an hour’s walk away.

 Oh well.
 If we were meant to walk together, our paths would cross again.
 After all, look at how many times I unexpectedly ran into Renato during my first two weeks on the Camino!
-And if the three of us don’t see each other again, I’m sure the Camino will provide me something else I need instead.
+If the three of us don’t see each other again, I’m sure the Camino will provide me with something else I need instead.